aimarvi/triplen/README.md

 This document is currently under development to ensure clarity and ease of understanding.
 Your feedback is invaluable—please feel free to raise an issue or email me with any suggestions or points needing clarification.

+This repo is a fork of the original, located at https://github.com/liyipeng-moon/Triple-N

 ## File Structure
 For each recording session, three file types are provided: